Plea Options in Felony and Misdemeanor Cases

 Not guilty

 If a defendant enters a not guilty plea, they are disputing the charges or assuming that the prosecutor will be unable to prove their case beyond a reasonable doubt.
 The defendant requires the prosecution to prove its case at trial by entering a not guilty plea.
-Most defendants initially either plea not guilty or have a not guilty plea entered on their behalf.
+Most defendants initially either plead not guilty or have a not guilty plea entered on their behalf.
 A defendant can change their not guilty plea to guilty or no contest later.
 For example, the prosecutor might offer a plea bargain for reduced charges or Cobb’s Agreement for a lenient sentence.
 If a case goes to trial, the prosecution will have to prove the defendant’s guilt “beyond a reasonable doubt” Also, the defendant will have an opportunity to dispute that evidence at a trial, produce defense evidence, and have a judge or jury decide if the government’s evidence is sufficient.
 A defendant can always change their not guilty plea into another type of plea.
 If an innocent person faces charges, a not guilty plea is the best of the plea options in criminal cases.

 Insanity